 Impairment tests were based on the recoverable amount of the assets examined, whereby generally the value in use was applied.
-Impairment losses of \$51 million were recognized in 2018 (no impairments in 2017) within currency and other adjustments.
+An asset impairment in the third quarter 2019 of approximately \$73 million in APAC resulting from an unfavorable arbitration ruling.
+Impairment losses of \$51 million were recognized in 2018 within currency and other adjustments.
 The impairment losses related mainly to production plants and were allocated to the following segments: Asia \$22 million and North America \$29 million.
 The impairment losses relating to tangible assets are largely included in cost of sales.

-Borrowing costs during the construction phase of \$20 million (2017: \$28 million) were capitalized, based on an approximately 2.8% interest rate for both 2018 and 2017.
+Borrowing costs during the construction phase of \$38 million (2018: \$20 million) were capitalized, based on an approximately 2.8% interest rate for both 2019 and 2018.

-Tangible assets of \$53 million were pledged as security.
+Tangible assets of \$50 million were pledged as security.